pleboulanger/Python-install-for-Machine-Learning-Tensorflow-Keras-Windows-7/README.md

 Once it is done, install Tensorflow by typing
 >python.exe -m pip install --upgrade tensorflow

+# At this point, check that you are using Python 64-bit if Tensorflow install fail!!!

 Then install Keras with
 >python.exe -m pip install --upgrade keras